How to Use a Shock Collar Correctly

 Sarcasm aside, you get the point.
 No rational, caring, intelligent, loving, humane individual, veterinarian or rescue organization would ever recommend doing the aforementioned to a human or non-human animal and may even be locked up for abuse if they tried, so why on earth is this acceptable to do to an innocent dog or cat?
 Pet professionals and dog guardians should have taken an oath to take care of your pet until death, in the most humane, efficient, pain free, stress less way possible.
 Being a guardian for a pet is a privilege, not a right or entitlement.

-There really is no argument to use anything other than positive reinforcement dog training and the debate has been over for decades.
+There really is no argument to use anything other than force-free positive reinforcement dog training and the debate has been over for decades.
 Those stuck in the past are doomed to repeat past atrocities.
 “Life can only be understood backwards; but it must be lived forwards” Søren Kierkegaard.

 We have provided one last short video in case our point was not clear enough.